jordanjmartinez/ghost-siem-simulator/README.md

 False positives are randomly injected within the log stream to evaluate the analyst’s ability to accurately distinguish between true threats and harmless activity.

+---

 ## **Grouped Threat Patterns & Analyst Triage Actions**
-**G.H.O.S.T.** automatically groups related log entries into threat patterns using a shared scenario ID, which allows analysts to investigate patterns of malicious activity rather than isolated events.
+**G.H.O.S.T.** automatically groups related logs into threat scenarios using a shared `scenario_id`, enabling contextual investigation over isolated alerts.

 ![Patterns Tab](./assets/ghost-siem-demo-4.png)

-- Groups are formed based on predefined attack sequences, such as multi-step exploits (e.g., initial access → command execution → data exfiltration).
+- Groups are formed based on predefined attack sequences, such as multi-step exploits: (e.g., initial access → command execution → data exfiltration).

-- Each group is labeled with a Notable Event type and a severity level to assist with triage and prioritization.
+- Each group is labeled with a **Notable Event** type and a **severity level**

-- Analysts can take decisive actions — Investigate, Escalate, or Dismiss
+- Analysts can take decisive actions — **Investigate, Escalate, or Dismiss:**

-  - **Investigate:** Initiates an in-depth investigation and opens the incident report workflow
+  - **Investigate:** Opens the incident report workflow

   - **Escalate:** Flags the scenario as a confirmed threat

   - **Dismiss:** Marks the scenario as a false positive

-- Grouped alerts are displayed in the Patterns Tab, which has two different toggable views:
+Grouped alerts appear in the **Patterns Tab**, which includes a toggle to switch between:

-     - **Active Threats:** Unresolved scenarios that require analyst attention
+   - **Active Threats:** - Unresolved scenarios that require analyst attention

-     - **Past Incidents:** Previously investigated, escalated, or dismissed scenarios, preserved for audit and review
+   - **Past Incidents:** - Resolved or reviewed scenarios for post-analysis

 ![Past Incidents](./assets/ghost-siem-demo-7.png)